 Within the HMIS concept development work on following activities

+Under the general oversight of HMIS programs officer, work with other team members to develop different HMIS modules

 Assist in assessing and analyzing the HMIS project components, including the requirements, needs, resources, and skill sets that make up the project.

 Create and maintain HMIS project schedules by developing project plans and specifications, estimate time requirements, establish deadlines, assist in prioritization, identify risks, monitor milestone completion, track all phases of the project, provide timely reporting of issues that impact project progress

+Support development team in development of needed HMIS modules in accordance with the plans and directions set by the project

 Work with HMIS project team and key stakeholders to identify the tasks and problems to be solved, also define the scope of the HMIS modules.

 Prepare, monitor, and maintain flow charts outlining developments, deliverables and timing